-We primarily provide brief individual treatment for mental health concerns.
+MHS primarily provides brief individual treatment for mental health concerns.
 If your concerns would best be addressed through specialized, longer-term, or open-ended services, a counseling group or community referral (a provider in the Madison area) may be recommended.
-Care Managers will connect you to these resources.
+Care managers can help to connect you to these resources.

 If you think that your provider is not a good match for you, we encourage you to discuss your concerns directly with your provider.
 Our providers understand that not all client/patient/provider assignments are a good fit and will help facilitate a referral to another provider, as appropriate.
 If you have further concerns, you are welcome to contact the Director of Clinical Services.